Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 Victoria and crossed the SP at Tower 90.

 Roy's comment regarding which railroad built and maintained the tower raises an interesting question.
 Since the crossing did not exist prior to 1901 when RCT gained authority to regulate the mode and manner of grade crossing safety, RCT's rule specified that the second railroad at a crossing (i.e. the one that created it) was responsible for the capital outlay for the tower and associated interlocking system.
 (Capital expenses would be split evenly for crossings that existed before 1901.)
-Thus, the SLB&M would have paid for design, contruction and installation of Tower 90 and its equipment since the crossing did not exist until c.1913.
+Thus, the SLB&M would have paid for design, construction and installation of Tower 90 and its equipment since the crossing did not exist until c.1912.
 By rule, the recurring cost for tower operations and maintenance (O&M) was always split between the railroads since both railroads benefitted from a tower's operations.
 The railroads would agree on which one of them would take the lead for O&M staffing, and that railroad would bill the other on a periodic basis using an agreed sharing ratio (typically the percentage of total interlocking functions assigned to each railroad -- here, it was very likely 50 / 50 -- and the ratio would be updated as interlocking functions changed over time.)
 In 1916, RCT began identifying the railroad responsible for O&M at each tower, and for Tower 90, it was the GH&SA (and this remained unchanged through 1930; RCT provided no information beyond that year.)
 The GH&SA taking the lead is surprising because in most cases, the company with O&M responsibility for a tower was usually the one that had designed and built it (but there were exceptions, e.g. Tower 8.)
 And typically, the company that paid the entire capital outlay for a tower at a post-1901 crossing would take the lead in designing and building it (but there were exceptions, e.g. Tower 6.)
 For Tower 90, a good guess would be that the SLB&M paid SP (GH&SA) to design and build the tower since GH&SA ended up with the responsbility for O&M staffing.

 Personal Observations of Leonard Ruback (8/31/2005)